The Last Judgment (Michelangelo): Revisions

 Some action to meet the criticism and enact the decision of the council had become inevitable, and the genitalia in the fresco were painted over with drapery by the Mannerist painter Daniele da Volterra, probably mostly after Michelangelo died in 1564.
 Daniele was "a sincere and fervent admirer of Michelangelo" who kept his changes to a minimum, and had to be ordered to go back and add more, and for his trouble got the nickname "Il Braghettone", meaning "the breeches maker".
 He also chiseled away and entirely repainted the larger part of Saint Catherine and the entire figure of Saint Blaise behind her.
 This was done because in the original version Blaise had appeared to look at Catherine's naked behind, and because to some observers the position of their bodies suggested sexual intercourse.
 The repainted version shows Blaise looking away from Saint Catherine, upward towards Christ.

 His work, beginning in the upper parts of the wall, was interrupted when Pope Pius IV died in December 1565 and the chapel needed to be free of scaffolding for the funeral and conclave to elect the next pope.
 El Greco had made a helpful offer to repaint the entire wall with a fresco that was "modest and decent, and no less well painted than the other".
 Further campaigns of overpainting, often "less discreet or respectful", followed in later reigns, and "the threat of total destruction ... re-surfaced in the pontificates of Pius V, Gregory XIII, and probably again of Clement VIII".
 According to Anthony Blunt, "rumours were current in 1936 that Pius XI intended to continue the work".
 In total, nearly 40 figures had drapery added, apart from the two repainted.
 These additions were in "dry" fresco, which made them easier to remove in the most recent restoration (1990–1994), when about 15 were removed, from those added after 1600.
 It was decided to leave 16th-century changes.

 At a relatively early date, probably in the 16th century, a strip of about 18 inches was lost across the whole width of the bottom of the fresco, as the altar and its backing was modified.

+By the nineteenth century, the earlier moral controversy surrounding the fresco's nudity had largely lost its urgency, while its extraordinary formal complexity continued to challenge artists attempting to reproduce or reinterpret it.
+Among these later responses was the large charcoal drawing executed in 1883–1884 by Francesco Di Bartolo, intended for an etching that could not be carried out because of the limited financial resources of the Regia Calcografia.